Understanding the 4 Plants Cup

 - The pre-screening committee panel has sole discretion to disqualify an entry; there is no appeal process.
 This is to protect the other participants from potentially unsafe product.
 This process is done blind to eliminate any chance of bias and will be overseen by an independent third party.

 Screening Details and Results

-- Any remaining samples after the screening/testing is complete will be shared at the awards.
+- Any remaining samples after the screening/testing is complete will be shared in the community.

-- The resulting data will be compiled and made available online after the awards.
+- The resulting data will be compiled and made available online.

 A Friendly, Legal, Canadian